MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 >
 > Annotations don't work well on black or reflective surfaces.

-1. When you're on a call, use the **Annotate** toobar to place arrows or draw in your space.
+1. When you're on a call, use the **Annotate** toolbar to place arrows or draw in your space.

    :::image type="content" source="media/annotate.png" alt-text="Screenshot of Meeting window and Annotate toolbar.":::